maelys-mcardle/snowflake/docs/high-level-assembly.md

 # High Level Assembly

 **High Level Assembly** is a language designed for the microprocessor trainer, to make coding a little easier.
-It is designed for a system that has at a minimum a 2-line display of 20 character length, with a 4 x 4 button matrix for input.
-In this input system, typing numbers is easy, but letters is more arduous.
+It is designed for a system that has a 20 character length display with a 4 x 4 button matrix for input.
+In this input system, typing numbers is easy, but letters is presumed to be arduous.

 It uses the concept of a **Bank** to store a value.
 These values have a type, which can either be boolean, integer, floating point, or string.
 Banks are numbered.
 The numbers don't have to follow one another, or be sequential.
 There can be gaps.
 Banks can also be given names.